SongW-SW/TENT/README.md

 To run the code:

-First, adjust parameters in train.py to choose the dataset.
+First, adjust parameters in train_TENT.py to choose the dataset.
 Then run the command:

-python train.py

-After training, run the following command to test the model:

-python test.py
+python train_TENT.py